HDrizzle/stack_machine/README.md

 # Instructions

 1 or more byte instructions interpreted by the control unit.
 These may use arguments from the stack.
 The first 4 bits of the first instruction byte will address the below list of instructions.
-The next 4 bits will be used for addressing the ALU functions when using the ALU, and possibly other things.
+The next 4 bits will be used for addressing the ALU functions.

 Here's the current list of instructions: